Sonnet 515

 And so the ground beneath me quaked and shook;

-My chest reverberating amidst the blare
+My chest reverberating from the blare

-Resounding forth from out that thorn lined nook.
+Resounding forth from out that thorn-lined nook.

 The ivory fangs that mirrored dreadful fear,

-My aging double raised in sole defense,
+My aging double stood in sole defense,

 Stark pupils wide, throat dry, all time recessed,

-Adrenaline now stoking every sense;
+Adrenaline now stoking every sense—

 The rifle bucked with but one soul to save.